Tieske/uuid/doc_topics/01-introduction.md

 If it is predictable then it might become a security risk.

 Read up on the use of the `rng.math_randomseed` and `rng.seed` functions if you need a pure-Lua implementation.
-Preferably the LuaSystem module is used strong random numbers, if Windows compatibility isn't required then falling back to /dev/urandom on Posix is a good alternative.
+Preferably the LuaSystem module is used for strong random numbers, if Windows compatibility isn't required then falling back to /dev/urandom on Posix is a good alternative.

 When using neither of those and falling back to the Lua internal rng, ensure that it is